Range of Random Walks on Free Products: Abstract

 \section{Abstract}

-In this article we consider transient nearest neighbour random walks on free products of graphs.
+In this article we consider transient random walks on free products of graphs.
 We prove that the asymptotic range of these random walks exists and is strictly positive.
+In particular, we show that the range varies real-analytically in terms of probability measures of constant support.
+Moreover, we prove a central limit theorem associated with the range of the random walk.